pantheon-systems/documentation/source/content/guides/backups/06-faqs-backups.md

 ### What can I do during backups?

-From the Backup Log tab on the Site Dashboard, you can see the status of currently running backups for your code, database, and files:
+The Backup Log tab on the Site Dashboard displays the current status of backups in progress for your code, database, and files:

 ![Backups in progress](../images/backup-progress.png)

-If your **Code** or **Database** backup is taking an inordinately long time to complete, we suggest you [contact support](/guides/support/contact-support/) to discuss why, and possible solutions.
+If your **Code** or **Database** backup is taking a long time to complete, we suggest you [contact support](/guides/support/contact-support/) to discuss why, and possible solutions.
 Don't deploy code or change database values during these backups, as it can destroy the integrity of the backup or cause it to fail.

 If you have large amounts of static files, this can slow down the **Files** backup.
 For this and other reasons, we suggest large file repositories be stored on a CDN.
 Otherwise, during a long file backup, you can still make changes to your code and database, provided those changes don't affect static files.